 - Full-time to start

 The Engineering Co-op Program is offered to students in the School of Engineering & Applied Science.
 Co-op students work full-time for a minimum of one semester and one summer, although many work the semester/summer combination.
-We encourage you to post co-op positions with the Career Center early in the semester proceeding the co-op term.
+We encourage you to post co-op positions with the Center for Career Engagement early in the semester proceeding the co-op term.

-- For the summer/fall co-op term, please contact the Career Center by January
+- For the summer/fall co-op term, please contact the Center for Career Engagement by January

-- For the spring/summer co-op term, please contact the Career Center by September
+- For the spring/summer co-op term, please contact the Center for Career Engagement by September

 - Third-party recruiters, agencies, job boards or postings for client organizations listed by third-party recruiter